nil-two/prod/README.md

 ### --help

-Display the usage and exit.
+Display a help message.

 ### --version

-Output the version of prod and exit.
+Output the version of prod.

 ### -s, --separator=STRING